Skip to main content

 CAD E-mail Address

-Under no circumstances should divisional email: CAD-MJCA-K@pbcgov.org be used for purposes of copying the Court on any email communications between counsel/parties regarding any matter, including without limitation, scheduling of hearings, depositions, etc., settlement discussions of any kind, or any other communication not expressly permitted by the Court's Magistrate Assistant.
+- Under no circumstances should divisional email: to the divisional email: CAD-SCHRoomD@pbcgov.org be used for purposes of copying the Court on any email communications between counsel/parties regarding any matter, including without limitation, scheduling of hearings, depositions, etc., settlement discussions of any kind, or any other communication not expressly permitted by the Magistrate's Assistant.